 What is Dedicated Hosting?

-Like anyone looking for web hosting, you’ve probably learned about the three main options: shared WordPress hosting, dedicated hosting and VPS hosting.
 Dedicated hosting refers to leasing an entire server for your website.
 The server is yours alone, so you don’t have to share resources with others.
-There are many advantages, including increased flexibility, better performance, superior security and having complete control.
+There are many advantages, including increased flexibility, better performance, superior security, and having complete control.

 Who Should Use Dedicated Hosting?